 An example of electronics made by Yamaha is Yamaha Keyboards, used by musicians swear by the band.

-Second, most of their inverter generators produce THD (Total Harmonic Distortion) level of less than 3%.
-3% is the industry-accepted stands for a high-quality inverter to be used in both domestic or industrial environments.
+Second, most of their inverter generators produce a THD (Total Harmonic Distortion) level of less than 3%.
+The 3% is the industry-accepted stands for a high-quality inverter to be used in both domestic or industrial environments.

 All Yamaha portable generators have a less than 1% THD level.
-It is their standards for labs, medical, and aviation devices, where a pure sine wave is essential when it comes to accurate calibration.
+It is their standard for labs, medical, and aviation devices, where a pure sine wave is essential when it comes to accurate calibration.

 We live in a world where people want 100% accuracy.
 That means it’s only fair for a brand like Yamaha to meet people’s expectations when they produce portable generators that make the cut.